 John Howard, Naturalist

 John Howard possesses the best of all the qualities associated with “naturalist.”
 He has an insatiable curiosity and a perennial sense of wonder.
 He can tell you something interesting at the drop of the hat about everything from a stone to a sedge to a stonefly, and he can find amazing things in nature that the rest of us walk right by.
-Studying the backroads of Adams County his entire life, he knows nearly all – if not all – of the dragonflies, butterflies, plants, birds, amphibians and reptiles, and is working a good understanding of everything else.
-John has a particular fondness for insects – of which Adams County has more than its share of the odd and wonderful.
-Taking a nature walk with John is a rare privilege for even his close friends, who don’t think twice about driving half-way across the state for an opportunity to watch fireflies, catch salamanders heading for the vernal pools, photograph the first spring flowers in bloom even if they are only 1/2 inch tall and tomorrow’s forecast calls for snow, or look for a new-to-science moth or caterpillar on an obscure plant.
-John has a full-time job at General Electric at the Peebles Jet Engine Testing Facility and supports a packed schedule of guided outings each year.
-Needless to say, we are thrilled to “snare” John for our Saturday firefly event!
+Studying the backroads of Adams County his entire life, he knows nearly all -if not all- of the dragonflies, butterflies, vascular plants, birds, amphibians and reptiles, and has a good working understanding of everything else.
+John has a particular fondness for insects – and Adams County has more of its share of the odd and wonderful.
+Taking a nature walk with John is a rare privilege for even his close friends, who don’t think twice about driving half-way across the state for an opportunity to join him to watch fireflies, catch salamanders heading for the vernal pools, photograph the first spring flowers in bloom even if they are only 1/2 inch tall and tomorrow’s forecast calls for snow, or look for a new-to-science moth or caterpillar on an obscure plant.
+John has recently retired from General Electric at the Peebles Jet Engine Testing Facility, is devoted to his family and beloved grandchild, and supports a packed schedule of guided outings.
+Without a doubt, we are excited to have John lead our butterfly identification field studies.